jak-o-lantern/BachelorthesisEditMode/README.md

 To know how complete and contaminated a bin is, CheckM is run.
 Bins with a completion below 70% and a contamination above 10% should be disregarded or refined.
 The higher the completeness and the lower the contamination the better the bin.
 This will not display the GTDB names but just the bin numbers.
 Check back with your GTDBtk file to know which bin is which.

 <h3> <center> 11.1 Lineage_wf </center> </h3>
 -x defines the input format (set -x fasta if bins are in .fasta), --tab_table is optional.
-If not set CheckM will just give out the results in the console, setting the flag will print out a file named as in -f in the set output directory.
+If not set CheckM will just give out the results in the console, setting the flag will print out a file named as in -f in the set output directory. <br>

 <code> checkm lineage_wf PATH-TO-FASTA-BINS/fasta_bins/ BachelorAnna/checkm/concoct/ -x fa -t 4 --tab_table -f checkm_out </code>